Two Covid cases reported, no new community cases

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There are two cases of Covid-19 to report today, one is in managed isolation and one is a historic case, the Ministry of Health says.
+There are two cases of Covid-19 to report today, one is in managed isolation and one is a historic case, the Ministry if Health says.

 "There are no new cases in the community.